What's Love Got to Do with It (song): Legacy and impact

 The name of the song was used as the title of the 1993 biopic based on Turner's life.
+In 1996, rapper Warren G collaborated with R&B singer Adina Howard to release a hit single of the same name, which sampled and interpolated Turner's original.
 The first line of the song's chorus was interpolated in the 2002 song "What's Luv?" by rapper Fat Joe and R&B singer Ashanti.
 In 2003, "What's Love Got to Do with It" was included in VH1's list of the "100 Best Songs of the Past 25 Years".
 In 2009, it was ranked number 74 on Entertainment Weeklys "The 100 Greatest Summer Songs".
 It was ranked number 309 on Rolling Stones list of the "500 Greatest Songs of All Time" and at number 134 in their 2021 updated list.
 In 2018, a cover of the song was released as a non-album single by singer La'Porsha Renae.
 Mickey Guyton performed the song at the 2021 Rock and Roll Hall of Fame Induction Ceremony.
+In 2022 Mattel released a Barbie doll in Turner's likeness, designed by Bill Greening, to commemorate the song.
 In 2023, American hard rock band Black Stone Cherry released a cover of the song as a non-album single in honor of Turner's passing, with proceeds from the sale of the single being donated to organizations supporting domestic violence awareness.

+The track was also released as a single by XY&O (a group formed by Skip Curtis, Tudor Davies and Nick Kelly) on March 10, 2017.